 Norway wealth fund, Prologis in $2 bln real estate acquisition

-OSLO, Nov 25 (Reuters) - Norway's sovereign wealth fund and property investment group Prologis Inc PLD.N have agreed to jointly buy a $1.99 billion logistics real estate portfolio, Norges Bank Investment Management (NBIM) said in a statement.
+OSLO, Nov 25 (Reuters) - Norway's sovereign wealth fund and property investment group Prologis Inc. PLD.N have agreed to jointly buy a $1.99 billion logistics real estate portfolio, Norges Bank Investment Management said in a statement.

 "The portfolio consists of 127 properties located across multiple U.S. markets, including Southern California, San Francisco Bay Area, Seattle and Dallas," it added.